Richienb/virusshare-hashes/README.md

 # Virus Share Hashes

-Every single [Virus Share](https://virusshare.com/hashes.4n6) hash in a single file.
+Every single [VirusShare](https://virusshare.com/hashes.4n6) MD5 hash in a single file, ready for distribution and CI integrations.

 ## How to use

-### Download the pre-built hashes
+### Download the pre-created list of MD5 hashes

 #### Using CURL